rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Fundamental Principles of Taxation.md

 This note synthesis covers the following materials:
 - TAX01 - Principles of Taxation (REO HOs, B9)
 - TAX02 - Taxes, Laws and Administration (REO HOs, B9)
+- Income Taxation, by Tabag and Garcia (2021 ed.)
 - Transfer and Business Taxation, by Tabag and Garcia (2021 ed.)
 ## Available Modules
 - [[Introduction to the Philippine Constitution|Introduction to the Philippine Constitution]]